NBA Rumors: Cavs Or Spurs To Get Andrew Bogut, Lakers’ Jose Calderon To Warriors

 While New York Knicks guard Brandon Jennings was also waived on Monday and it was said that the Warriors would have preferred Jennings over Calderon.
 However, the sources indicate that “the process was already too far along with Calderon,” so it appears he’s just about a done deal to go to Golden State.
 The Warriors would make for Calderon’s sixth team in his 12 NBA seasons.
 The 6-foot-3 guard spent his first seven seasons with Toronto, went to Detroit, back to Toronto for a season, and then played for Dallas, New York, and most recently played for the Lakers.

 With Bogut, the expectation according to ESPN‘s Ramona Shelburne is that he’ll sign with the Eastern Conference’s top team, the Cleveland Cavaliers.
 That would give the Cavs their second pickup over the past week, as the team also was recently said to be signing former Mavs guard Deron Williams, another released star.
-Bogut has career averages of 10 points, 8.9 boards and 1.6 blocks a game, but is averaging just three points and 8.3 rebounds this current season.
+Bogut has career averages of 10 points, 8.9 boards, and 1.6 blocks a game, but is averaging just three points and 8.3 rebounds this current season.
 However, he’d provide many contending teams with a solid backup center to bring in during key stretches of games in the playoffs.

 While Cleveland is considered where the former Warriors star will end up, there are four other playoff-bound teams which Bogut could sign with.
-According to Sportsrageous, they include the Utah Jazz, San Antonio Spurs and Houston Rockets in the Western Conference, as well as the Boston Celtics in the Eastern Conference.
+According to Sportsrageous, they include the Utah Jazz, San Antonio Spurs, and Houston Rockets in the Western Conference, as well as the Boston Celtics in the Eastern Conference.
 All four teams are looking as if they’ll make it into the postseason and could use the addition of roster help to compete against the top tier squads.

 The former No. 1 pick by the Milwaukee Bucks in 2005 was part of their team through 2012, before being traded to the Golden State Warriors along with Stephen Jackson.
-While With the Warriors, Bogut became a key part of their successful playoff runs and was a member of the championship team in 2015.
+While with the Warriors, Bogut became a key part of their successful playoff runs and was a member of the championship team in 2015.

 Last summer, he was traded by the Warriors along with a future second-round pick to the Mavericks.
 The move was made to free up salary space in order to bring Kevin Durant to Golden State.
 The longtime Bucks and Warriors center went on to suffer a right knee injury this past December and then a right hamstring strain in January, causing him to miss a total of 17 games.
 Just last week, he was traded to the Philadelphia 76ers along with Justin Anderson, with the Mavs acquiring Nerlens Noel in the exchange.